radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

     ![An image showing ](Media/Image2.12.jpg)

     >[!warning]
     >RadiantOne is a network-intensive application.
 The network check verifies that the network connections between RadiantOne nodes are fast, with plenty of bandwidth and low latency.
-Refer to the RadiantOne Hardware Sizing Guide for more information.
+Refer to the [RadiantOne Hardware Sizing Guide](/documentation/hardware-sizing-guide/01-introduction) for more information.

 6. Next, you are prompted to enter your license key.
 If you have your license key, paste it into the window.
 If you would like a temporary key, leave the license key field blank.
 The evaluation license is valid for 14 days.
-If you would like a longer temporary license, Radiant Logic, Inc at support@radiantlogic.com.
+If you would like a longer temporary license, contact Radiant Logic, Inc at support@radiantlogic.com.

     >[!warning]
     >If you received a cluster-based license key, the same key value can be used for all nodes you install in a given cluster.
 If you received a server-based/single node license key, each RadiantOne server you deploy requires its own Radiant Logic license key.